Accelerated decomposition of bistochastic kernel matrices by low rank approximation: Application

-for all $g\in G$ with induced action $\Gamma_{\Omega,g}\colon\Omega\to\Omega$, $\Gamma_{\Omega,g}=\Gamma_{X,g}\otimes\Gamma_{S,g}$.
-Thanks to the invariance property \eqref{eq:G-invariance}, every eigenfunction of the kernel integral operator \eqref{eq:integral-op} is invariant under the actions of $G$, meaning that each such function can generally represent a more complex spatiotemporal pattern than when symmetry invariance is not ensured \cite{Giannakis2019vsa}.
+with induced action $\Gamma_{\Omega,g}=\Gamma_{\Ubb,g}\otimes\Gamma_g$ for all $g\in G$.
+Thanks to the invariance property \eqref{eq:G-invariance}, every eigenfunction of the kernel integral operator \eqref{eq:integral-op} is invariant under the actions of $G$ on $\Omega$, meaning that each such function can generally represent a more complex spatiotemporal pattern than when symmetry invariance is not ensured \cite{Giannakis2019vsa}.